Microsoft brings Xbox One voice control to Amazon Echo speakers and Windows 10 PCs

 Microsoft today introduced Xbox voice control with AI assistants Cortana and Alexa.
-Xbox One control is available in a range of places you can find both intelligent assistants, including Windows 10 PCs, Cortana and Alexa apps on smartphones, Echo smart speakers, and the Harman Kardon Invoke and Sonos One.
+Xbox One control is available in a range of places where you can find both intelligent assistants, such as Windows 10 PCs, Cortana and Alexa apps on smartphones, Echo smart speakers, and the Harman Kardon Invoke and Sonos One.

 The news comes less than a month after Amazon and Microsoft delivered on providing Alexa through Windows 10 PCs and Cortana through Echo devices.